Automating-GIS-processes/Lesson-2-Geo-DataFrames/README.md

 # Lesson 2: Working with Geo-DataFrames in Pandas and Geopandas

+**NEW!**: You can optionally read these materials from a new website.
+Go to [https://automating-gis-processes.github.io/2016/](https://automating-gis-processes.github.io/2016/).

 At this point, we have learned few things about how to deal with data and do processes using Python's own functionalities or using [numpy -module](http://www.numpy.org/).
 This week we will start using a specific Data Analysis Library in Python called [**Pandas**](http://pandas.pydata.org/) and its spatial extension [**Geopandas**](http://geopandas.org/) that make working with data and geospatial data easy, efficient and fast.